(See also Overview of Brain Infections.)

 In children younger than 5 years, the cause is usually bacterial meningitis.
 Because meningitis is now uncommon in children, epidural abscesses and subdural empyemas are also uncommon in children.

-Like a brain abscess, an epidural abscess or a subdural empyema can cause headache, sleepiness, vomiting, seizures, a stiff neck, and other signs of brain dysfunction.
+Like a brain abscess, an epidural abscess or a subdural empyema can cause fever, headache, sleepiness, vomiting, seizures, a stiff neck, and other signs of brain dysfunction.

 The symptoms can evolve over several days.
 Meningitis or a brain abscess may develop.
 Or a blood clot may form in the large veins (venous sinuses) that carry blood from the brain.